What is direct patronage?

 “Direct patronage.
 Passionate, supportive collectors buying many works of individual artists over time based on a genuine interest in their thinking and development.
 This can happen via a gallery relationship, or directly, it doesn’t matter.
 But I think collectors taking personal responsibility for the livelihood of a small group of artists will yield the most important collections of the future.” – Forest Nash Founder, Contemporary Art Daily

-Many of the insiders in the ArtSpace.com article are gallerists who voice concerns about their future and that of galleries in general.
-Their caution supports a warning bell I’ve sounded for years.
+Many of the insiders in the ArtSpace.com article are gallerists who voice concerns about their future and that of galleries.
+Their caution supports a warning I’ve sounded for years.
 Like it or not, there aren’t enough galleries to go around.
 In the best of times, there were too few.
 The remaining galleries have less influence.
 They are under economic siege due to rising rent in the prime art districts, changing times, and other conditions.

 That’s the question I’ve been asking artists and helping them answer since 1988.
 In nearly 30 years, I’ve seen lots of changes.
-My experiences and observations have led me to believe direct patronage is the future for artists.
+Based on what I’ve seen and done, direct patronage is the future for artists.